 Amending Directive (EU) 2020/285 introduces simplified rules to reduce the administrative burden and compliance costs for small businesses and to create a more advantageous tax environment to help them grow and trade across borders more efficiently.
 Small businesses will be able to qualify for simplified VAT compliance rules where their annual turnover remains below a threshold set by the EU country concerned, which cannot be higher than €85,000.
 Under certain conditions, small businesses from other EU countries, which do not exceed this threshold, will also be able to benefit from the simplified scheme, if their total annual turnover in the whole of the EU does not exceed €100,000.
 These new rules apply from 1 January 2025.

 The VAT e-commerce package (Directives (EU) 2017/2455 and (EU) 2019/1995 both amending Directive 2006/112/EC) introduced new simplifications for companies carrying out cross-border sales of goods or service.
 It ensures that VAT on such supplies is paid correctly to the EU country of the customer, in line with the principle of taxation in the EU country of destination.
 The first measures entered into force in 2015 and covered only telecommunications, broadcasting and electronic (TBE) services.
 Businesses providing business-to-consumer (B2C) supplies of TBE services in the EU can now declare and pay VAT in a simplified system (Mini One Stop Shop — MOSS).

-In consequence of the COVID-19 outbreak, Decision (EU) 2020/1109 moves the date of entry into force of the second package from 1 January 2021 to 1 July 2021.
-The extension allows EU countries and businesses have more time to prepare for the new rules.
+As a consequence of the COVID-19 outbreak, Decision (EU) 2020/1109 postpones the date of entry into force of the second package from 1 January 2021 to 1 July 2021 to allow EU countries and businesses to have more time to prepare for the new rules.